 Garter Checkerboard Stitch

 A unique pattern alternating stockinette and garter stitch.
 This is one of several variations of the classic basic stitch.
-The result is a checkerboard-like fabric with raised bumps on one side.
+The result is a checkerboard-like fabric with raised bumps.
 I love how it plays with textures and shape.
-Flat ridges in the middle, and more raised bumps on the other side.
+Flat ridges in the middle.
 It’s reversible too!

 Fancy Diamond Stitch